-The following is applicable to simple cases such as only one local CVDD, but also to complex situations provided certain assumptions are made.
-The examples provided in Annex C should cover many situations.
+The following is applicable to simple cases such as only one local CVDD, but also to complex situations provided some assumption may be done.
+The examples provided in Annex C should cover a lot of situations.

-When all the coverage factors are equal to 2 this combined error is provided by one of the two following formulas:
+When all coverage factors are equal to 2 this combined error is provided by one of the two following formulas: